 This apparent intellectual oversight does not seem to know any physical, cultural, religious or political boundaries.
 I have not been able to find references to the interiority of simple structures in any culture to date.

 Surely my friends who have worked with R. Buckminster Fuller and Arthur Loeb, would take exception to the comment.
 Yet, Bucky’s two volumes, Synergetics I and Synergetics II, are virtually impermeable to the average person and neither work has been widely used for common tasks or applied sciences.
-Buckyballs or fullerenes are now being used widely within nanotechnologies, but that is all in its earliest stages of development as a reduction-to-practice.
+Buckyballs or fullerenes are now being used widely within nanotechnologies, but that is all in an early stage of development as a reduction-to-practice.

 The answer to the question about the octahedron renders a model with a profound complexity and simplicity.
 Again, if you can picture an eight-sided object, essentially the two square bases of the pyramid pushed together, you’ll have an image of an octahedron.

 Divide each of the edges in half and connect the points.
 You will find an octahedron in each of the four corners of the base square and an octahedron on the top and bottom.
 In each of the eight faces is a tetrahedron.